Monoidal Infinity Category of Complexes from Tannakian Viewpoint: Extension Lemmas

 \section{Extension Lemmas}

 In this section let $\XX$ and $S$ be perfect stacks.
 Let $\dvb(\stk X)$ (resp. $\dvb(S)$) denote the full subcategory of $\dpf(\stk X)$ (resp. $\dpf(S)$), spanned by quaisi-coherent complexes which are quasi-isomorphic to vector bundles placed in degree zero on $\stk X$ (resp. $S$).
-We will say that a algebraic stack $\XX$ has cohomological dimension zero if $\textup{H}^i(\XX,E)$ is zero for any quasi-coherent sheaf $E$ and $i>0$.